Toggle menu

 The content of the service can be made up of poems, prayers, hymns, personal music and tributes about the person.

-Viewings of the chapel can be arranged.
+Viewings of the ceremony rooms can be arranged by appointment.

 Our Bereavement Service Staff are available to discuss any queries you may have.